 In this recipe, you will learn my best tips for making homemade whipped cream at home and how to use peppermint extract to infuse the perfect amount of peppermint flavor to it.
 Plus, you’ll be given serving ideas (this is the perfect topping for Peppermint Hot Chocolate). and storage instructions.

-Peppermint Whipped Cream Ingredients
+Peppermint Whipped Cream Ingredient Highlights

-Peppermint Whipped Cream Tips and Tricks
+Whipped Cream with Peppermint Tips and Tricks

 Make Your Whipped Cream in Metal, Glass, or Ceramic